How to Apply

 How do I find a supervisor?

 You do not need to have a supervisor to be considered for admission into the graduate program.
 You are, however, encouraged to look into our current areas of research and begin contacting potential supervisors as this will give you the best chances of working on a project of your own choosing.
-Those students who do not have a supervisor when they arrive at the beginning of their first term will have the opportunity to meet supervisors looking for students during the first term.

 McMaster Resources and Links